 We can consider behavioural questions to be those relating to your personality and ‘softer skills’ and these questions will tend to be answered by talking about situations based around people skills.
 Companies will often base behavioural questions around their brand values and company culture, so if you can find these online or elsewhere, you can begin to picture the sorts of questions that may get asked.

-The terminology and their definitions are not important.
+The terminology and definitions are not important.
 The point is, whilst preparing for a competency interview, you should prepare examples that cover off both of these styles of question.

 How are you assessed in a competency interview?

 You are judged on the “quality” of the examples you provide.
-Basically, your story need to convince the interviewer that you can do the job, and the way that you structure your answers will have a huge bearing on this.
+Basically, your story needs to convince the interviewer that you can do the job, and the way that you structure your answers will have a huge bearing on this.
 It’s widely accepted that the STAR method is a good way to deliver convincing answers.